-The Legal Ombudsman will consider complaints within 6 years of the date of the act or omission taking place (but will not accept complaints about acts or omissions that took place before 5th October 2010) or within 3 years from when you should reasonably have known that there were grounds for complaint.
+The Legal Ombudsman will consider complaints within 1 years of the date of the act or omission taking place (but will not accept complaints about acts or omissions that took place before 5th October 2010) or within 1 years from when you should reasonably have known that there were grounds for complaint.
+However, the Legal Ombudsman does have discretion to extend these time limits where it is fair and reasonable to do so.
 The complaint must be brought to the Legal Ombudsman within 6 months of you receiving a final response from No.18.

 It is important to note that the Legal Ombudsman is not able to consider a complaint until it has first been investigated by Chambers.